This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 6

-Columbus IN, Cincinnati OH.
+Columbus, Cincinnati.
 Drive to Columbus for a private visit of the Miller House.
 Commissioned in 1953 by industrialist, philanthropist and architectural patron, J. Irwin Miller, this is a perfect example of a complete modernist house.
 Architecture by Eero Saarinen, interior design by Alexander Girard and landscape design by Dan Kiley all remain remarkably intact.
-Continue to Cincinnati for a private after hours visit with the curator of the Contemporary Arts Center, a stunning new build by Zaha Hadid which opened in 2016.
+Continue to Cincinnati for a visit of the Contemporary Arts Center, a stunning new build by Zaha Hadid which opened in 2016.
 Our hotel is next door.
 Overnight Cincinnati.

 Day 7